osism/documentation/source/deployment/bootstrap.rst

      $ osism-generic reboot -l 'all:!manager'
      $ osism-generic reboot -l manager

+.. _add-node:

 Add node
 ========

+.. note:: Execute the following commands on the manager node.

-The following steps are performed to add a new node to the environment.
+The following steps are performed to add a new node to the environment. :ref:`initialize-nodes` describes how to initialize all nodes in a new environment.

-Execute the following commands on the manager node.

 Provisioning
 ------------